spyoungtech/FreeSimpleGUI/readme_creator/output/call reference.md

 ### grab_anywhere_include

 Includes this element in the grab_anywhere feature
-        This will allow you to make a Multline element drag a window for example
+        This will allow you to make a Multiline element drag a window for example

 ```python
 grab_anywhere_include()